Information for faculty

-On-campus courses will be offered during the three-, six-, or eight-week summer sessions (see Academic calendar).
-Please direct on-campus course proposal questions to Ruby D. Brown, assistant director of finance and administration, at firstname.lastname@example.org, or call 607.255.6627.
+On-campus courses will be offered during the three-, six-, or eight-week summer sessions (see academic calendar).
+Please direct on-campus course proposal questions to Ruby D. Brown, student services and human resources manager, at email@example.com, or call 607.255.6627.

 Site-based/off-campus courses are designed to explore subjects, themes, or issues intrinsic to the place visited.
 Credit courses must be approved by the appropriate college educational policy committee and are distinguished from other Cornell courses only by virtue of being taught off campus.
 Because arrangements for off-campus programs require considerable advanced preparation, it is essential that proposals be submitted as soon as possible to Mary E. Adie, director of special programs and professional studies, at firstname.lastname@example.org.

 Online learning is also an excellent option for Summer Session teaching.
 We invite proposals for classes that employ the flexibility of online learning for students who choose to study off campus, and we are happy to help you develop such offerings.
-Please direct any questions about online learning proposals to Mary Adie at 607.255.7624 or Carol Hall at 607.255.7518.
+Please direct any questions about online learning proposals to Mary Adie at 607.255.7624 or Janna Dawn at 607.255.7405.

 For more information, see: